Official: Afghan soldier kills 3 US service members

 Two US service member killed in April

-US and coalition casualties in Afghanistan have become rarer, falling dramatically since the Afghan government assumed responsibility for combat operations in 2014.
+US and coalition casualties in Afghanistan have become rarer in recent years, falling dramatically since the Afghan government assumed responsibility for combat operations in 2014.

-In late April,however, two US service members were killed and another wounded while conducting a joint raid in the Achin District, according to a Pentagon spokesman.
+But in late April, two US service members were killed and another wounded while conducting a joint raid in the Achin District, a Pentagon spokesman said.
 The operation was targeting ISIS-K, the terror group's Afghanistan affiliate.

 Achin District is the primary base of operations for ISIS in Afghanistan and has been the site of multiple joint US-Afghan counterterrorism missions.
 A US Army Special Forces soldier was killed fighting the terror group there in early April.

-The district is also where the US dropped one of its most powerful bombs earlier this month, killing close to 100 ISIS fighters, according to Afghan officials.
+The district is also where the US dropped one of its most powerful bombs, killing close to 100 ISIS fighters, according to Afghan officials.

 Beginning in 2016, Afghan security forces backed by US military advisers launched a major offensive against ISIS.
 Gen. John W. Nicholson, commander of US Forces Afghanistan, has said the terror group has lost about half of its fighters and been ejected from two-thirds of its territory.